abhijeet007rocks8/Dev-Scripts/React/CodeKaro/README.md

 ## Basic Components in Project

+Just write `npm install` in the terminal to install all the dependencies required to run the project in local system

 ## Steps to Run on your Local System

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).